 We encourage all groups to hold gatherings virtually when possible.

 Events and gatherings must be held in compliance with guidance from University Policy 1103 Space Utilization and Scheduling, Mason’s Safe Return to Campus Plan (PDF), Commonwealth of Virginia Executive Orders and Centers for Disease Control and Prevention guidance.

 These guidelines apply to any indoor or outdoor gathering or event organized by a Mason department, student organization, or external group.

 The number of participants and length of the meeting should be limited, and the size and configuration of rooms for indoor gatherings must allow for physical distancing.

-- All event participants must wear face coverings during indoor and outdoor events.
+- Face coverings must be worn at all events per University Policy 1415.
 Event organizers are responsible for ensuring participants wear face coverings.

-- On-campus events/gatherings limited to 10 participants, including organizers, or 50 percent of the occupancy certificate, whichever is less, with the exception of EagleBank Arena, the Center for the Arts, and the Hylton Performing Arts Center, which can accommodate up to 250 participants, or 30 percent of occupancy, whichever is less.
+- Effective May 15, 2021, events/gatherings are limited to 100 participants indoors and 250 participants outdoors, including organizers, with the exception of EagleBank Arena, the Center for the Arts, and the Hylton Performing Arts Center, which can accommodate up to 1,000 participants, or 50 percent of occupancy, whichever is less.

 - Spaces must be configured to ensure that:

 - Ten feet of physical distance is maintained for exercise activities, singing, or cheering.

 - Six feet of distance is maintained for all other events.